x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/shared-mailboxes.md

 - [Open and use a shared mailbox in Outlook on the web for business](https://go.microsoft.com/fwlink/p/?LinkId=834766)

-## Use the Shell to create a shared mailbox
+## Use Exchange Online PowerShell to create a shared mailbox

 This example creates the shared mailbox Sales Department and grants Full Access and Send on Behalf permissions for the security group MarketingSG.
 Users who are members of the security group will be granted the permissions to the mailbox.